 - Compared to modern ad networks, AdSense lacks new features.
 While they try to keep up with new features like auto-ads.

-- All ad networks slow down websites with third-party codes, but AdSense’s is the worst.
-However, you can optimize the site using better caching plugins or techniques, like delaying Javascript with FlyingPress.
+- All ad networks slow down websites with third-party code, but AdSense is the worst.
+However, you can optimize the site using better caching plugins or techniques, like delaying JavaScript with FlyingPress.

 - AdSense’s minimum threshold is 100 USD.
 There’s a small threshold, even for premium ad networks like Mediavine.
-The only way to get paid is by bank transfer.
+The only method of payment is by bank transfer.
 So, I think $100 is a high threshold for small publishers.

 As I mentioned, the problem is that even if GA accepts small publishers without a page view limit, they have an increased minimum threshold.
 Making money with AdSense won’t be easy.
 Consider another if your site is decent.